Searches for continuous gravitational waves from nine young supernova remnants

+For context, we compare to the other continuous \ac{GW} searches, which correspond to three other astronomical populations that nonetheless share astrophysical emission mechanisms and other properties \citep{Owen2009}.
+Directed searches occupy a middle ground between all-sky searches and targeted searches for known pulsars in the key tradeoff for continuous waves: Searches with greater sensitivity and less computational cost require more astronomical information, and have different indirect limits to beat to reach an interesting sensitivity.

-The \ac{LSC} and Virgo Collaboration have published numerous searches for continuous \ac{GW}.
-Although none has detected a signal, many have placed interesting upper limits.
-The first search, of data from \ac{S1}, was for a single known pulsar \citep{S1pulsar}.
-Such a search, guided by a precise timing solution, is computationally cheap and achieves the best sensitivity for a given amount of data.
+The first search for continuous waves in LIGO data, from \ac{S1}, was for a single known pulsar \citep{S1pulsar}.
+Such a search, guided by a precise timing solution, is computationally cheap and achieves the best strain sensitivity for a given amount of data since all available data can be integrated coherently.
 Since then, searches of data up to \ac{S6} have targeted up to 195 pulsars \citep{S2pulsars, S3S4pulsars, S5Crab, VirgoVela, S5pulsars, S6pulsars}.
-The four most recent of these papers have set direct upper limits on \ac{GW} emission stricter than the indirect ``spin-down limits'' derived from energy conservation, for a few of the pulsars searched, thereby marking the point at which \ac{LIGO} and Virgo began revealing new information about these pulsars.
+The four most recent of these papers set direct upper limits on \ac{GW} emission stricter than the spin-down limits derived from energy conservation, for a few of the pulsars searched, thereby marking the point at which \ac{LIGO} and Virgo began revealing new information about these pulsars.
+The upper limits also corresponded to neutron-star ellipticities within the range of theoretical predictions for exotic equations of state \citep{Owen2005}.

 Other continuous \ac{GW} searches have surveyed the whole sky for neutron stars not seen as pulsars, using great computational power to cover wide frequency bands and large ranges of spin-down parameters \citep{S2Hough, S2Fstat, S4PSH, S4Einstein, S5PowerFlux, S5Einstein, S5PowerFlux2, S5Einstein2, S5Hough, VirgoAllSky} and recently possible binary parameters too \citep{AllSkyBinary}.
-Several of the recent all-sky searches have set direct upper limits competitive with indirect upper limits based on the galactic neutron-star population \citep{KnispelAllen}.
+Several of the recent all-sky searches have set direct upper limits competitive with indirect upper limits based on simulations of the galactic neutron-star population \citep{KnispelAllen}.